 So, naturally, your goal for a successful onboarding is to reduce the onboarding metrics of Time to first time value.

 Making your product available for free trial is one of the most common marketing strategies in the subscription economy.
-While it gives you leverage in acquiring new customers, measuring the efficacy of this strategy to convert the customers into paid ones is most important.
+While it gives you leverage in acquiring new customers, measuring its efficacy through this onboarding KPI to convert the free customers into paid ones is most important.

 This is a shortest route in your onboarding process.
 Users, out of their zeal of trying your product for free, self-educate themselves about the product.
 This saves a lot of time and effort that you need to give them to provide initial training.